Malo MONIN

 L3 research internship in Cambium team (summer 2024).

-Eight-week internship within the Cambium team, supervized by Florian Angeletti.
+Eight-week internship within the Cambium team, supervized by Florian Angeletti: Higher-Level Error Messages for OCaml Modules.

 During this internship, we explored a way to improve OCaml module error messages by detecting spelling mistakes efficiently using an ingenious combination of algorithms and data structures.
 An implementation of this work in a fork of the OCaml compiler has been done, and will soon be proposed as a pull request on the main compiler branch.